worlddemocrats/federation/STRATEGIC_PLAN.md

    - **Political Organizations**: Working with political organizations can help drive policy changes and increase our political influence.
    - **Tech Companies**: Partnering with technology companies can help us leverage the latest technologies for our initiatives.

-3. **Governments**: We aim to influence and partner with governments that believe in the value of global cooperation and democratic governance.
+3. **Governments**: We seek to influence and partner with governments that believe in the value of global cooperation and democracy.
-   - **Democratic Governments**: We focus on engaging governments of democratic countries because they are more likely to be aligned with our mission.
+   - **Democratic Governments**: Focusing on engaging governments of countries that are more likely to be aligned with our mission can help get our movement off the ground.
    - **International Bodies**: Working with international organizations such as the EU allows us to work on policy-level changes and gain broader geopolitical influence.

 Our secondary audience includes the general public and media organizations.
 Our goal is to raise public awareness of the importance of democratic global governance.
 Media organizations are key to achieving this, as they can amplify our message to a wider audience.